jerryjappinen/Servant/site/pages/technical-docs/components/page.md

 `output()`      |  |
 `path($format)` | Path to the page file.
 [Formattable](/technical-docs/about/paths/). | String.
 `parents()`     | List possible parent nodes in `tree()`. `parents(0)` will return the direct parent if one exists. | List of parent node IDs (reversed order).
-`siblings()`    | Lists all pages on the same level, but not the page itself. | List of sitemap node IDs.
+`siblings()`    | Lists all pages on the same level, including the page itself. | List of sitemap node IDs.
 `site()`        |  | [ServantSite object](site)
 `tree()`        |  |
 `type()`        |  |